*Quick Summary: The author writes about the highs and deep difficulties navigating various aspects of his schooling.*

 I told no one about all this until I was well into adulthood.
 Partly because I didn’t remember parts of it, partly because of a level of shame, and partly because I just didn’t know what was real.
 Not always being fully conscious for it made this whole thing so confusing.
 As badly as I’d like to confront this woman and stop her today, I truly cannot piece enough of it together in my mind to bring any sort of legal action, despite knowing beyond a doubt what she did was wrong.
 It is very frustrating.

 Back to my education – Reading ahead meant I’d occasionally impress the teachers.
 In some cases however, the opposite was true.
-I remember one teacher in particular that I assume hated the air I breathed.
+I assume my fifth grade teacher hated the air I breathed.
 I understand some teachers are hard in order to push certain students, but that wasn’t her gig.
 She was mean towards me.
 I was polite, shy, very well-behaved, and never did anything wrong or got in any trouble.
 For her to have the level of apparent anger towards me was inexplicable in my little mind at the time.
 It still is to a degree.
-I do remember correcting her a few times on various things, so I assumed her feelings of anger towards me stemmed from that, but I truly don’t know.
+I do remember politely correcting her a few times on various things, so I assumed her feelings of anger towards me stemmed from that, but I truly don’t know.
 What I do know is fifth grade was nearly unbearable because of her.

 So to recap, a few good teachers, a good teacher who did bad things, a bad teacher who did virtually nothing, and a great teacher who helped me more than any other.
 All in a brief span; all by the time I was 12-13.
 What it reinforced in my mind was that education would be inconsistent and up to the whims of the educators.
 The system simply could not be relied upon, and the best way for me to navigate that was to take control of my own learning as best I could.
 Fortunately, I already knew that was how I learned best and most comfortably.

-Following that, I had a couple of pretty average years as far as learning.
+Following Gail, I was unable to do much more than average quality work.
 Not good, not bad, just average.
-Certainly not challenging at all, or up to my standards.
-I was beginning to learn complacency.
+The work just didn’t interest me any more.
+It certainly was not challenging at all, or up to my standards.
+I was bored and beginning to learn complacency.
 For me, “average” was still A’s and B’s, and I found I could earn those without studying at all.
 Previously, anything less than straight A’s wasn’t acceptable; it was beneath my ability and I knew it, but I began to be more comfortable with not “showing off” at school academically.
 If I’m not being challenged, I’m quickly bored, and I don’t do boredom well.
 I don’t know if I was just tired of the peaks and valleys, or what.
 All I know is around two years after everything settled down, I was ready to quit trying.
 I felt like this was inevitable and was exactly what the system wanted – to bring down the “high” performers, stomp out the “low” performers and demotivate any independent thinkers.
 They won a battle I didn’t even realize I was fighting.
 In a short period I went from getting straight A’s to incomplete marks, where I didn’t even submit enough work to get graded.
 I started by handing in work that was purposely wrong, but the teachers at the time invalidated it because they refused to allow me to fail that hard so purposefully.
 They didn’t want to give me F’s, they’d rather give me I’s (Incomplete) instead.
 I found the total lack of effort helped to calm my anxiety, at least until I got home and had to account for why I was doing so poorly.

 My parents did the best they knew how, but by eighth grade I was a mess.
 The decision was made for me to be home-schooled.
 Part of the home-school process was testing to see what level I should be in.
 When the tests came back, everyone agreed I could get the next four years worth of work done in fairly short order.
 Some subjects I didn’t have to take any courses, as I’d tested high enough to graduate already.
 Not having to attend actual school with teachers and other kids seemed perfect to me, so I cooperated nicely, and wrapped up my final four years of school in a few weeks.
 What I wasn’t able to study my way through were the lessons in human interaction one normally learns at school in their teen years.
 Having been introverted and paralyzingly shy, I’m not sure how much I’d have learned had I been forced to do it anyway, but still, I lacked those basic people skills for a while afterwards.
 Instead of all that, I got a lot of extra time hanging around the house with my mom, my dogs, and my books until it was time to get a job.